Name: Sperm whale (Physeter macrocephalus)

-While sperm whales generally retreat from ships, they have been known to attack boats.
-Some scientists believe sperm whales remember past human aggression and so have become hostile, but others think their collisions are purely accidental.
+While sperm whales generally retreat from ships, on very rare occasions they have been known to ram small boats.
+Some scientists believe sperm whales remember past human aggression and have become hostile, but others think their collisions are purely accidental.

 - Sperm whales have the biggest heads and brains on Earth.
-Their brains are 5 times heavier than a human’s.
+Their brains are five times heavier than a human’s.

 - The white whale in Moby Dick was based on two real-life sperm whales: a whale that rammed and sank the ship Essex and an albino adult male named Mocha Dick.

 - Sperm whales are named after the spermaceti pulled from their bodies.

 - Sperm whales fertilize the oceans with their feces, which floats upward and is consumed by phytoplankton.

 - Male adult sperm whales very occasionally have been known to attack orcas to compete for food.

 - A sperm whale’s heart weighs about the same as two average adult male humans (125 kg or 275 pounds).

 - The highest sound pressure level ever recorded from an animal was from a sperm whale off the coast of northern Norway.
 The single click reached 235 (dB re 1 μ Pa), which is equal to the sound pressure of the Saturn V rocket heard at about one meter distance (3 feet).
 This recording proved the “the Big Bang” hypothesis, which stated that sperm whales could stun or even kill prey with sound.